Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/platform-api-keys.md

 * Rotate your API keys periodically: The longer an API key is in use, the more known it may become.
 Its always a good idea to rotate your APi keys periodically by creating a new key beside the existing one, updating the integration/use of the key, and then deleting the old key.
 * Set Expiry Dates on API Keys: Force key rotation by setting hard dates on the validity of the API key.

-## Recommended Best Practice use of Hornbill Platform API Keys
+## Recommended Best Practice : Using Hornbill Platform API Keys

 The following guidance sets out Hornbill's recommendations for best practice when using API Keys to integrate with or profile tools or other systems with machine-to-machine access to your Hornbill instance.
 The Hornbill platform is a very flexible system with a lot of possible configuration options, there are always exceptional edge-cases, but as a general rule we strongly recommend that you follow these guidelines as closely as possible to ensure you deploy secure and reliable machine-to-machine integrations, import tools and custom automation's.